 Method 1: Change from the Magento Admin

 Expand the Admin Base URL section.
-Then, do the following:

-Clear the first Use system value checkbox.
-Then, set Use Custom Admin URL to
+Set Use Custom Admin URL to

 The Admin URL must be in the same Magento installation, and have the same document root as the storefront.